mveteanu/CodingSites/README.md

 # Coding Sites

-These sites are available for purchase at www.godaddy.com:
+These sites are available for purchase.
+Visit www.codingsites.net for more details.

 - www.appmaker.io
 - www.appreactor.io